 This is not censorship – Johnson already has other platforms – only a refusal to grant Johnson and his malevolent politics the intellectual credibility attached to being publishing on such an esteemed platform such as the LRB that he feels entitled to as an ex-Oxford don.
 Also be sure to check out the otherwise outstanding edition of the LRB, with a superb array of reflections on Scottish independence and Jenny Diski’s account of being with diagnosed cancer.

-* This is the first instalment in a new series: “What’s the matter with …” We also plan to revive the “Take me to your leader” series, which previously lasted one instalment.
+- This is the first instalment in what we hope will be an occasional series: “What’s the matter with …” We also plan to revive the “Take me to your leader” series, which previously lasted one installment.